Irene, Gauteng: European settlement

 In the 1830s, a Boer Voortrekker named Daniel Elardus Erasmus left the Cape Colony and settled in the area near present-day Irene.
 Seeking economic and political independence in the hinterland, Erasmus built a farm that became known as Doornkloof.
 Doornkloof became known as the "kerkplaas" of the district.
 When Daniel died in 1875 he left the farm to his three sons.

 Alois Hugo Nellmapius renamed the farm 'Irene Estate' after his daughter Irene Violet Nellmapius.

 In 1889 a controlling interest (2/3) of Doornkloof was purchased by Alois Hugo Nellmapius, a businessman.
 Nellmapius had previously established a transport business between Lourenço Marques and Pilgrim's Rest, as well as several industrial concerns (a gin and whisky factory, South Africa's first gunpowder factory, and the Irene lime works).

 Nellmapius renamed the farm Irene Estate, after his daughter Irene Violet Nellmapius.
 Irene is derived from the Greek word meaning peace.
 She used to pronounce her name with three syllables: Ireenee, it is still pronounced like this today.
 Nellmapius often entertained at the Irene Estate in a grand style; a frequent guest was Transvaal president, Paul Kruger.

 Nellmapius employed experts on his farm, including a Mr. Fuchs, who laid out the farmhouse gardens.
 Another of the authorities consulted by Nellmapius was Sir Arnold Theiler, the founder of Onderstepoort Research and Veterinary College.

 Irene

 The ashes of Genl.
 Jan Smuts were scattered on a koppie in Irene after his death in 1950.

 Irene was first proclaimed a township in 1902 by Johannes Albertus van der Byl (better known as Bertie), who had bought the Irene Estate in 1895.
-Bertie was first in the line of the Irene-born van der Byls, and who are now in their fifth generation, which has now sold the Dairy farm to a Chinese Business Consortium as of September 2024.
-The Tsai family are now the owners.
-The family has been responsible for building up the herd of dairy cows on the farm, as well as planting many hundreds of trees, something they began long before the current level of environmental consciousness.
+Bertie was first in the line of the Irene-born van der Byls, and who are now in their fifth generation.